sanderdebr/cs50/README.md

 **Week 4**
 - Create a program in C such that a user can apply grayscale, sepia, reflection, or blur filters to their images.

+**Week 5**
+- Create a program in C that spell-checks a file, using a hash table, as efficiently as possible.